ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Connected To:** An optional game object to which the button will be connected.
 If the game object moves the button will follow along.
  * **Direction:** The axis on which the button should move.
 All other axis will be frozen.
  * **Activation Distance:** The local distance the button needs to be pushed until a push event is triggered.
  * **Button Strength:** The amount of force needed to push the button down as well as the speed with which it will go back into its original position.

-### Class Events
+### Unity Events

  * `OnPush` - Emitted when the button is successfully pushed.

 ### Example